 7. Some kind of wagon or rolling tote to carry everything from the car to the beach is a must.
 Never attempt to use a stroller for this.
 Those wheels just aren’t made to go through sand.
 It really needs to be a wagon with wheels made for sand.

 8. Get Stearns Puddle Jumper Life Jackets (Coast Guard approved) for non-swimmers.
 Kids have more freedom to move around than in a regular life jacket, but will still stay above the water.
 They also are great aids for learning to swim.

 9. Never turn your back to the waves.
 A larger than expected wave can come at anytime and push you or your kids under.

 10. Stay out of the water on days there are rip current warnings.
 Rip currents can quickly sweep you away from the shore even in a shallow area, and trying to swim against them can exhaust you before you reach land.
 If you are caught in one, try to swim out of it at an angle to the left or right rather than trying to swim straight to shore.
 In Michigan, the National Weather Service issues beach hazard statements, and you can check their website before you head out.
 Many beaches here also use a flag system.
 A green flag means go ahead and swim.
 A red flags says stay out of the water, it’s dangerous!

 11. Take lots of sand toys and encourage water breaks to play in the sand.
 This is the only way you’ll get to spend any time resting on your beach blanket.

 12. Take plenty of bottled water and remember to take sips often.
 You can easily get dehydrated playing in the sun and water, but might not notice if you’re staying cool because you’re wet.

-13. Change back at home.
-If home isn’t far let everyone drip-dry on the beach for a few minutes, then head home to change out of your swimwear.
+13. Change clothes back at home.
+If home isn’t far, let everyone drip-dry on the beach for a few minutes, then head home to change out of your swimwear.
 Give everyone a towel to sit on in the car.
 Again, it’s just easier than changing at the beach.